georgevetticaden/hdp/reference-apps/ecm-app/README.md

 # Reference Architecture
 The High Level Reference Architecture consists of the following:

 1. **HBase** - as the system of record for the documents/images including thumbnails.
-We will be working with our HBase engineering team on some enhancements to make this work performant.
 2. **SOLR** - acting as the system of record for the the metadata and providing the indexing and searching capabilities.
-We will be working with some experts from Lucidworks to make this performant.
 3. When a user queries  for a content via metadata, we will use Solr to query the index.
 The  solr query will return a unique hbase row key which will be used to quickly retrieve the image from Hbase.
 3. **Kafka** - Documents will be pushed to Kafka for Streaming, Batch and B2B integration
 4. **Spring Data Solr ** - Set of scripts to setup the cluster